borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 This is an important expression because we know that the left-hand expression distributes as a Gaussian distribution.
 But since we have an equivalence, the right-hand term must do as well.
 It is important to note here that what distributes as a Gaussian is neither $$\mathbf{x}_{i}$$ nor $$\mathbf{x}_{i+1}$$, but the difference $$(\mathbf{x}_{i+1} - \mathbf{A}\mathbf{x}_i + \mathbf{b}_i)$$.
 This allows us to use the difference as an  **odometry factor** that relates $$\mathbf{x}_i$$ and $$\mathbf{x}_{i+1}$$ probabillistically in our factor graph.

 ### Analyzing the solution
-Solving the factor graph using the previous expression for the odometry factors is equivalent to solving the following least squares problem under the assumption that all our factors are Gaussian (which is fortunately our case):
+Solving the factor graph using the previous expression for the odometry factors is equivalent to solve the following least squares problem under the assumption that all our factors are Gaussian (which is fortunately our case):

 $$
 \begin{equation}